 - Roasted Garlic and Herb Seasoning, to provide some variety when the seasoned salt is getting tiresome.

 - Old Bay Seasoning, because I recently wanted to see what it’s like.
-It’s seasoned salt with a fancier name.
+It’s slightly spicy seasoned salt with a fancy name.

 And joining these fine items are: